Economic Activities in Nepal: Primary, Secondary, Tertiary, and Quaternary

 The military is a good example of many economic activities.
 In the primary sector, resources are extracted for military use, like metals for weapons.
 The secondary sector involves manufacturing military equipment, such as vehicles and weapons.
 The tertiary sector includes services provided by the military, like training and logistics.
 The quaternary sector focuses on military research and development, while the quinary sector deals with high-level military decision-making and strategy.

-In Nepal, the most recent annual military expenditure is 418.9 million US dollars, which is 1.13% of the country’s GDP.
-The active military force has 96,600 personnel, giving a ratio of 3.8 active military members per 1,000 people in the population.
+In Nepal, the most recent annual military expenditure is approximately 426.5 million US dollars (As of 2024), which is roughly 1.0% of the country’s GDP.
+The active military force has around 96,600 personnel, giving a ratio of about 3.2 active military members per 1,000 people in the population.
+(World Bank, 2024)

 Biggest company in Nepal